Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Just make it easy to pay you, somehow.
 Put some PayPal buttons around, make the Help|About box contain details about how to send a payment, spread a few little hints through the app that payment == good and new features when $$$ happens.
 On the basis of your users good will, you will be rich in no time.

-Mark_Essel almost 15 years ago
+Mark_Essel over 15 years ago

 Mark_Essel